 Across the health professions, it is often assumed that medical students, residents, and faculty inherently absorb the knowledge on how to construct a successful journal manuscript.
 That is a fallacy.
 Crafting a clear and logical message that presents one’s data and conclusions can be incredibly challenging.
 Dr. Craig Newgard, Oregon Health & Sciences University (OHSU), shares his recipe for success in an itemized fashion.
 He also reviews this template in a recent podcast with the SAEM Research Learning Series.

-The Essentials of Emergency Medicine (EEM) conference is in May 2017, but opportunities start NOW.
-This conference is one of the largest live EM educational conferences in the world with over 2,000 attendees.
-The conference organizers, led by Dr. Paul Jhun, are again offering an amazing opportunity for U.S. EM residents to serve as an EEM Fellow for the next EEM conference in May 16-18, 2017.
+The Essentials of Emergency Medicine (EEM) conference is in May 2018, but opportunities start NOW.
+This conference is one of the largest live EM educational conferences in the world with over 2,000 attendees, and will once again be held at the Cosmopolitan Hotel in Las Vegas!
+Led by Dr. Paul Jhun, conference organizers are offering an amazing opportunity for EM residents anywhere in the world to serve as an EEM Fellow for the next EEM conference May 15-17, 2018.

 Saying “Academic Life in Emergency Medicine” is a mouthful.
 Over the years there has been great controversy on our team about how to pronounce the abbreviated name “ALiEM.”
 Is it a long A like cake?
 Or is it a short A like apple?
 People were pronouncing it all sorts of creative ways.
 In the hopes of making our identity clear, we had heated discussions about this on the team.
 After much debate (and punitive push-ups), we resolved to pronounce it with a long A – like “alien”.
 This applies to all our ALiEM projects and initiatives such as ALiEMU.